 Though a lower interest rate might also come with a lower monthly payment, it may be that you’re presented with options have a similar interest rate but a longer term.
-If you’re looking to save money now, rather than later, to free up some money in your monthly expenses, it’s probably best to choose the offer that gives you the most monthly – rather than long term – savings.
-Our customers save $76 a month on average, which certainly makes a difference for those of us living paycheck to paycheck.
+If you’re looking to save money now, rather than later, to free up some money in your monthly expenses, it’s probably best to choose the offer that gives you the most monthly — rather than long term — savings.
+For example, our customers save $83 a month on average, which certainly makes a difference for those of us living paycheck to paycheck.

 Pay down the balance

 Being debt-free is a great financial goal to work toward.
 Not only does it build your credit, but it also makes you the official owner of the car, and frees up however many hundreds of dollars per month you were previously putting toward your car payments.
-If your primary goal of refinancing is to pay off your balance, it’s important to first confirm that both your previous and new lender does not have any pre-payment penalties.
+If your primary goal of refinancing is to pay off your balance faster, it’s important to first confirm that both your previous and new lender does not have any prepayment penalties.

 If that’s the case, then it’s time to choose an offer.
 If you can afford it, it might make sense to choose a loan with a short term so that it has the quickest payoff time.
 Another great option would be to choose a lower interest loan, and simply pay more on certain (or all) months to lower the balance more quickly.